 There are few things more annoying than hangnails.
-They hurt, they're distracting, and they lead to infections and subsequent swollen fingers (and stinging any time you even look at a lemon).
+They hurt, they're distracting, and they can lead to infections and subsequent swollen fingers (not to mention stinging if you even look at a lemon).
 Once you have them, it's hard not to fixate on them, and despite our best efforts, it's difficult to resist picking at them and exacerbating the pesky situation.

 Meet the Expert

-When hangnails do spring up, you can carefully snip them off.
+- Snip smartly: When hangnails do spring up, you can carefully snip them off.
 Be sure to only remove dead pieces of skin.
 Cutting too close to the flesh can worsen the problem and even lead to infections, if not just deep, painful hangnails.
+"Soak the finger in warm water to soften the skin, says Baart.
+"Then clip [the hangnail] off with a clean pair of nail clippers or nail scissors."
+She recommends sanitizing the instrument with rubbing alcohol and keeping the area well-moisturized.
 "Be certain when you use your cuticle nipper to place the tool right near the base of the hangnail and open and close it without pulling.
-We tend to close the nipper and PULL the skin which creates larger problems," cautions Lippmann.
+We tend to close the nipper and pull the skin, which creates larger problems," cautions Lippmann.

-Give your hands the spa treatment with an at-home nail soak using coconut oil.
+- Try a nail soak: Give your hands the spa treatment with an at-home nail soak using coconut oil.
 This will deeply moisturize your skin while softening cuticles.
-Wrap hands in hot towels after, then be sure to moisturize with lotion or cream.
-"My cuticle cream, The Cure, includes patented Raspberry Stem Cell Extract, Red Algae, Shea Butter, Sodium Hyaluronate and Vitamins A, C and E. This luxurious cream instantly relieves dry cuticles as it repairs and protects.
+Wrap hands in hot towels after, and then be sure to moisturize with lotion or cream.
+"My cuticle cream, The Cure ($24), includes patented raspberry stem cell extract, red algae, shea butter, sodium hyaluronate, and vitamins A, C, and E. This luxurious cream instantly relieves dry cuticles as it repairs and protects.
 Apply as often as needed," says Lippmann.